dodie/scott/docs/development-guide.md

 When an instrumented test case is executed, it calls Scott's [StateRegistry](https://github.com/dodie/scott/tree/master/scott/src/main/java/hu/advancedweb/scott/runtime/track) after every interesting internal state change with the details of the change.
 For example it keeps track of the changes made to local variables and fields during a test case.
 The ```StateRegistry``` stores this data so it can be queried later, for example in case of test failure.
 This is done by the [Test Framework Integration](https://github.com/dodie/scott/tree/master/scott/src/main/java/hu/advancedweb/scott/runtime).
 For example, for are two ways to integrate JUnit4 with Scott: a [Rule](https://github.com/dodie/scott/blob/master/scott/src/main/java/hu/advancedweb/scott/runtime/ScottReportingRule.java) and a [RunListener](https://github.com/dodie/scott/blob/master/scott/src/main/java/hu/advancedweb/scott/runtime/ScottRunListener.java).
 Scott automatically injects the ```ScottReportingRule``` for every JUnit4 test it finds.
 The Rule clears the ```StateRegistry``` before each test, and in case of a failing test it [renders](https://github.com/dodie/scott/tree/master/scott/src/main/java/hu/advancedweb/scott/runtime/report) the report based on the runtime information and the source code of the test.

-Scott has integration for JUnit4, JUnit5 and Cucumber-JVM.
+Scott has integration for JUnit4, JUnit5 and Cucumber Java.
 For details, see the [examples](https://github.com/dodie/scott/tree/master/scott-examples).

 ## Integration